swathivottigunta/student-library/README.md

 "react-smooth-dnd": "^0.11.0"

 <ol>
-<li>Follow the below step, if something not working while running project.
+<li>Follow the below steps, if something not working while running project.
 Because some of the files are truncated while pushing to git remotely</li>
 <li>To install Client App from root folder</li>
 <li>/student-library> create-react-app client</li>
 <li>/student-library> cd client</li>